projectriff/riff-buildpack-group/INVOKER_VALIDATION.md

-# riff Invoker External Validation
+# Contributor's guide: Testing an Unreleased Invoker, Buildpack or Builder

+This guide explains how to test an unreleased riff invoker and/or riff buildpack and/or riff builder.

+If you only need to deploy the latest builder (i.e. `master`), directly start from [this section](#updating-the-builder).

 ## La Vida Local

 This method is the fastest way to externally validate an invoker.
 It does not _necessarily_ requires a riff install on a working Kubernetes cluster.
-However, the downside of this approach is that a lot happens locally.
-As a consequence, the corresponding tooling must be installed on your machine:
+However, the downside is the corresponding tooling must be installed on your machine as a lot happens locally:

  - Golang SDK for the [Command Invoker](https://github.com/projectriff/command-function-invoker/) and the [Streaming Adapter](https://github.com/projectriff/streaming-http-adapter)
  - JDK and Maven for the [Java Invoker](https://github.com/projectriff/java-function-invoker) and the local bindings generator of the [Java Processor](https://github.com/projectriff/streaming-processor)